Skip to Content

 Easy Modifications You Can Do to Reduce Your Projector’s Throw Distance

-Anything that won’t cost you any extra parts or hassle with set up is worth looking into.
+Anything that won’t cost you any extra parts or hassle with the setup is worth looking into.
 Now that we have explored the easiest options, let’s move on to more elegant solutions for reducing throw distance.

 Like before, we are going to explore how changing throw distance and throw ratio will change your experience with your projector.

-We will explore using a short throw lens to change your ratio, and using a mirror set up to increase your throw distance without needing extra space.
+We will explore using a short-throw lens to change your ratio, and a mirror setup to increase your throw distance without needing extra space.

 Here is a list of what you will need: